 Contrast analysis aids the learning of phonological underlying forms John Alderete, Adrian Brasoveanu, Nazarré Merchant, Alan Prince, and Bruce Tesar Abstract: This paper presents evidence in support of the idea that observations about surface contrast can inform a language learner about the content of underlying forms.
 Specifically, it is shown that contrasting surface realizations of a pair… Read more »

-On tone and length in Tahltan (Northern Athabaskan) John Alderete Keywords: tone, length, Tahltan, Athabaskan, tonogenesis, vowel constriction, low-marked tone, historical sources of length Downloads: PDF of article Full citation: 2005.
+On tone and length in Tahltan (Northern Athabaskan) John Alderete Keywords: tone, length, Tahltan, Athabaskan, tonogenesis, vowel constriction, low-marked tone, historical sources of length Downloads: PDF of article, data supplement1 supplement2 Full citation: 2005.
 John Alderete.
 On tone and length in Tahltan (Northern Athabaskan).
 In Sharon Hargus & Keren Rice (eds.), Athabaskan prosody, pp. 185-207.
 Amsterdam: John Benjamins.

 Prosodic faithfulness in Cupeño John Alderete Keywords: prosodic faithfulness, root/affix faithfulness, lexical stress, Uto-Aztecan, Cupeño, Optimality Theory, surface constraints on lexical stress Downloads: link to article Full citation: Alderete, John.
 2000.
 Prosodic faithfulness in Cupeño.
 In Elena Benedicto (ed.), University of Massachusetts Occasional Papers 20, Indigenous languages, pp. 1-27.
 Amherst: Graduate Linguistic Student Association